Glenn Stearns

-Glenn Bryant Stearns (born 1963) is an American businessman, and the founder of Stearns Lending.
-He is the star of the Discovery Channel's show Undercover Billionaire, and subsequent founder of Underdog BBQ in Erie, Pennsylvania.
+Glenn Bryan Stearns (born 1963) is an American businessman and the founder of Stearns Lending.

+Stearns appeared in the Discovery Channel reality show Undercover Billionaire, during which he founded Underdog BBQ in Erie, Pennsylvania.

 Early life

 Stearns was born in 1963 in Silver Spring, Maryland.
 His father was a printer and his mother was a grocery store clerk and house cleaner.
-The family lived in a low-income apartment complex in the suburbs of Washington D.C.
+The family lived in a low-income apartment complex in the suburbs of Washington, D.C.
 Stearns was a socially adept child but struggled in school.
 He was diagnosed with dyslexia, but his parents kept this from him.
 He was humiliated when he failed the fourth grade.
 Stearns' parents divorced when he was 17.

 Career

 Stearns founded Stearns Lending in 1989.
 He was chief executive officer (CEO) from its founding until May 2012 when Stearns named Brian Hale, former president and national production executive of MetLife Home Loans, as his successor.
 Stearns Lending was the fifth-largest privately held mortgage lender in the US in 2013.